CLI reference

 flag toproduction

-will promote all new changes from the staging environment to the production environment - Following the same example, promoting one single commit from staging using the
+will promote all new changes from the staging environment to the production environment. - Promoting one single commit from staging using the

 --only